12 Best Photography Spots for Classical Sydney Skyline

 need wide-angle, mid-range and short telephoto lenses for this spot.

-Bennelong Point on Google Map.
+Bennelong Point on maps:

 Spot 10: Circular Quay (Sydney Passengers Terminal)